 Division can be done in early spring, by lifting the clumps and cutting apart sections of the grouped corms.
 Replant these in other areas for more of the bright, appealing flowers.

 Crocosmia plants have few pest or disease problems and require no special maintenance.
 They are an easy addition to the home landscape and attract hummingbirds and pollinators.

 Crocosmia flowers are harvested for cutting when the lower blooms have just begun to open.
-Hold the stems in 100 degree Fahrenheit water in a dark place for 48 hours.
+Hold the stems in 100 F. (38 C.) water in a dark place for 48 hours.
 This increases the length of time the flowers will stay fresh in a cut floral display.